Moradeun/Potfolio/README.md

 <!--Section 1: Introduce your self-->
 ## ABOUT ME

 Hello!
-I'm Opeoluwa Ogun 🤓, a data analyst, educator, and consultant with a passion for turning data into actionable insights.
-With experience across sales, operations, finance, and customer service, I help businesses solve challenges and unlock growth.
+I'm Opeoluwa Ogun 🤓, a data analyst, educator, and content creator.
+With a strong background in healthcare, HR, sales, and retail, I bring a unique perspective to solving business problems through data.

+I'm skilled in Excel, SQL, Power BI, and Python, and passionate about turning data into insights that drive smart decisions.
+I'm actively seeking opportunities where I can apply my analytical skills to make a measurable impact.

 <!--Mention your top/relevant skills here - core and soft skills-->